 So if you have in your mind the above, you have more chances to avert the sole separation.
 If after all the inevitable happens you have the option to repair the boot using a shoe repair adhesive like in the video below.

 At the end of the day, soccer cleats are made for running, tackling, and kicking a ball.
 They are facing intense usage and extreme weather conditions.
-Some are more durable than others, but they are going to get ripped eventually.
+Some are more durable than others, but they are going to get ripped eventually and you will need to replace them.
 All you can do is to prolong that period for a little longer by putting some extra effort into taking care of them.

 If you are a recreational player and you cannot afford paying for cleats regularly or having extra pair of shoes, by following the above tips, you can maintain your shoes in good condition for an extended period.